GeekZoneHQ/estate-config/README.md

 [//]: # (This should not be called "Extra Sections".)
 [//]: # (This is a space for ≥0 sections to be included,)
 [//]: # (each of which must have their own titles.)
+## Geek.Zone GitHub Org Membership
+Membership of the Geek.Zone GitHub org is managed here.
+OpenTofu runs every 30 minutes to,
+- invite new members to our GitHub
+- remove former members from our GitHub

+You will receive an invite from GeekZoneBot.
+Accept it to continue!

 [//]: # (## API)
 [//]: # (OPTIONAL)